Meet the Lab(s)?!?

-THE SHAHMORANDERS: THE David Sanders and THE Sarah Shahmoradian Lab(s) cure ALL the diseases!
+THE SHAHMORANDERS: THE Sarah Shahmoradian and THE David Sanders Lab(s) cure ALL the diseases!
+We know all, tell most!

-David Sanders is a tenure-track assistant professor at UT Southwestern .
+Since 2023, David Sanders has been a tenure-track Assistant Professor of Molecular Biology at UT Southwestern in the Center for Alzheimer’s and Neurodegenerative Diseases (CAND) and the O’Donnell Brain Institute (OBI).
 Previously, he was a postdoctoral fellow at Princeton University (advisor: Cliff Brangwynne), where he studied the regulation and (dys)function of protein-RNA networks in cellular organization and RNA homeostasis.
 Before this, he was a graduate student at Washington University in St. Louis (advisor: Marc Diamond).
-In his PhD work, he determined that different tau protein aggregate structures stably replicate to cause distinct neurodegenerative diseases.
-Outside of lab, he enjoys EXTREME METAL, EXTREME WEATHER, cuddling with his EXTREME Yorkie (and new addition to family: his papillon), running (not extreme), creative writing (often extreme), drinking champagne with his EXTREMEly patient life partner (hi Mel!), and trying her patience by continually making up excuses to go back to lab at unreasonable times during the night/weekend/holidays (sorry Mel!).
+In his PhD work, he determined that different tau protein fibril structures stably replicate to cause distinct neurodegenerative diseases.
+In 2025, his lab joined forces with Sarah Shahmoradian’s Lab to form an unstoppable entity called THE SHAHMORANDERS!
+Outside of lab, he enjoys EXTREME METAL, EXTREME WEATHER, running (not extreme), and creative writing.
 He was born and raised in Kansas City and received a Neurobiology BS from the University of Kansas.
 He values transparency and clear communication.
 Hopefully, you do too.

 // david.sanders [at] utsouthwestern.edu // DWS curriculum vitae